 All investments involve risk.
 This section describes the main risks that can impact the value of the securities in your trust.
 You should understand these risks before you invest.
 You could lose some or all of your investment in your trust.
 Recently, equity markets have experienced significant volatility.
-If the value of the securities in your trust falls, the value of your units will also fall.
+If the value of the Closed-End Funds or ETFs in your trust falls, the value of your units will also fall.
 We cannot guarantee that your trust will achieve its objective or that your investment return will be positive over any period.